GurditLubana/Group-10-Meal-Planner/Devlog.md

 ### 2022-07-08
     Dev:
     - Gurdit
 Duration: 5 hrs
     Tasks:
     - Updated User class.
     - Added restrictions to the maximum value and minimum value of Height of the user.
     - Added restrictions to the maximum value and minimum value of weight of the user.
     - Added restrictions to the maximum value and minimum value of calorie Goal of the user.
     - Added restrictions to the maximum value and minimum value of exercise Goal of the user.
     - Added validation to the setName method.

+### 2022-06-08
+     Dev:
+      - Manraj
+      - josef
+Duration: 4hrs
+   Tasks:
+   - created tests on trends Ops
+   - watched yuja videos and learnt how to improve programing and software design practices

  ### 2022-07-08
     Dev:
     - Gurdit
 Duration: 0.5 hrs
     Tasks:
     - Added some more constant values in the class Constants, which contains all the constants.

 ### 2022-07-08
      Dev: